roopsBee/mern-boiler/README.md

 -refactor transitions into seperate file

--change snackbar colours, set a fixed size, close current snackbar and open anther when overlapping.
+-change snackbar colours, set a fixed size/fullwidth, close current snackbar and open anther when overlapping.

 -align sign in buttons